-Each type of "phone" enables Telerivet to connect to mobile networks to send and (usually) receive messages, but different types of phones have different capabilities, geographic reach, and cost, and may be best suited for certain message volumes or specific types of content:
+Each type of "phone" enables Telerivet to connect to mobile networks, but different types of phones may support different message types (such as SMS, MMS and voice calls), support for incoming or outgoing messages, have different capabilities, geographic reach, and cost, and may be best suited for certain message volumes or specific types of content.

-- Android phones work in any country and are suitable for sending up to a few thousand messages per day (per Android phone).
+- Android phones work in any country and are suitable for sending up to a few thousand SMS messages per day (per Android phone).
 Many mobile networks offer discounted SMS bundles that make this the most affordable way to send messages.
 However, it requires an up-front investment to purchase an Android phone, as well as ongoing maintenance to keep the Android phone charged, connected to the internet, and (for prepaid users) topped up with credit to send messages.
+Android phones can receive notifications of incoming calls, but Telerivet cannot use Android phones to send or receive voice (IVR) calls.

 - Virtual numbers are convenient and do not require a large up-front investment or ongoing maintenance, and are also typically suitable for sending up to a few thousand messages per day.
+Depending on the country, virtual numbers may support SMS, voice calls, or both.
 However, virtual numbers are not available in every country, and some mobile networks are more aggressive about blocking/filtering messages from virtual numbers that send certain types of content or more than a certain volume of messages.

 - SMS shortcodes are suitable for organizations sending or receiving several thousand messages per day or more.
 However, they require a very high up-front investment (over $1000), and can often take months to set up.